VlodkoMr/near-river/readme.md

 ### Key Features:

-- Rapid setup for custom NEAR indexer: edit `.env` file and run docker!
+- Simplest setup for custom NEAR indexer: just edit `.env` files and run docker!
 - Pre-build API with endpoints customisation: get transactions, receipts, blocks, and general KPI data.
 - Scalable and flexible design: you can extend indexer and API with your custom logic, project is open-source.
 - Access to all historical NEAR blockchain data without the need to run a node.